 When it comes to MTB, tread patterns are very important and there is a much bigger variety.
 The type of tread you choose is determined by your preferred style of riding.

 If you ride a mix of road and hard-packed trails you can get by with a semi-slick tread that has knobs only on the sides to improve cornering.

 If you want to ride on more robust surfaces, you will need taller knobs that will bite better into the ground and prevent skidding.

 If you plan to ride in wet conditions, you will need a tire where knobs are widely-spaced so that the mud can shed off more easily off them.

 Finally, also consider the softness or hardness of your tire rubber.
 A softer tire will provide more grip on slippery rocks but will wear off more easily.
 However, a harder tire will be more durable, but it performs worse in slippery conditions.

 Mixed Tread on Front and Back

-Many mountain bike riders put tires with different treads on their front and back wheels in some situations.
+Many mountain bike riders put tires with different threads on their front and back wheels in some situations.

 For instance, when riding on a hard-packed single track, you can put a knobby tire on the front wheel to improve grip when cornering and a smoother tire on the back in order to improve speed.
 The thing to have in mind though is that the two tires should still have the same outer diameter and width or you can easily lose stability.

 Bike Tire Valves

 There are two types of tire valves in standard use: Presta and Schrader valve.